fwenzel/55words/README.md

 `./55words.py < mystory.txt`

 ## Example
-Note: I am including the (famous) example story from the New Times San Luis Obispo website as text here.
-All rights reserved by the author.
+Note: I am including the (famous) example story "Bedtime" by Jeffrey Whitmore from the New Times San Luis Obispo website as text here.
+All rights belong to the author.

 ```
 » ./55words.py < example.txt